j-catania/cdn-aas/README.md

 ## English

-Few months ago, I was look for a Content Delivery Network for my app.
+Few months ago, I was looking for a Content Delivery Network for my app.

-I never found a simple Docker Image for doing this using a RESTFul API.
+I never found a simple Docker Image to do this using a RESTFul API.

-So my idea is *simple*: create a CRUD API for manipulate all the files.
+So my idea is *simple*: create a CRUD API to manipulate all the files.

 ### F.A.Q
 1. Why using [Deno](https://deno.land/) for the Backend ?

-_For trying the "new" NodeJS, see how Deno is using TypeScript and know how the world can be without NPM._
+_To try the "new" NodeJS, see how Deno is using TypeScript and know how the world can be without NPM._

 2. Can we change Deno for Backend ?